jchris/node-telehash/README.md

 ## Channels

-Using the basic *connect* and *listen* functions a *channels* module is implemented to establish a peer-to-peer UDP *session/channel* between two ends.
+Using the basic *connect* and *listen* functions a *channels* module is implemented to establish a peer-to-peer UDP *session/channel* between two switches.

 Here we initialise the channels module and once we are seeded we establish a listener for 'telehash.echo.server'.